-Adoptions are very common in California as opposed to other states in the United States.
+Adoptions are very common in California as opposed to other states in the United States, according to our adoption attorneys.
 These adoptions range from domestic, international, step-parent to adult adoptions.
 Any individual living in California who wishes to become an adoptive parent must be ready to nurture the adopted child as one of their own by showering them with love.
 In adopting a child, it is crucial to understand who is eligible as will be substantiated in this article.

 - Single persons

 The majority of single persons (men and women), wonder if the law allows them to adopt children.
 Many of them have the passion for doing so but often shunning the idea, thinking it is not possible.
 Well, it is doable.
 In fact, research has shown that 25% of children adopted in California, especially from the public foster care system are adopted by single persons.
 The only condition you need to fulfill is to ensure you are aged 25 years and above and demonstrate the ability to love and care for the child.

 - A spouse of a married United States citizen.

 Are you a couple living in California passionate about having an adopted child?
 You might be worried that your spouse is not a United States citizen, thus you might not be allowed to adopt a child.
 This is not the case.
 The spouse does not have to be necessarily a United States citizen.
 The only mandatory requirement is for the spouse to consent to the adoption, then the process can kick off.